 Maybe you’re not ready to commit to a VPN subscription yet, or you’d like to test out a few before you do, there are plenty of free VPNs with custom apps for MacOS.

-We’ve reviewed loads of them, and have found some awful (and dangerous) ones out there to avoid.
-You won’t find any of those here, though – these are our top five picks to try before you buy.
+We’ve reviewed loads of free VPNs, and have found some awful (and dangerous) ones out there to avoid.
+You won’t find any of those here, though – these are our top five free VPN picks for Mac to try before you buy.

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs